Brace yourselves: Blanche Ravalec as Jaws's pig-tailed lover, Dolly

 — claimed Cubby Broccoli.

-I think it's fair to say that dear old Cubby was talking out of his arse on this occasion.
+I think it's fair to say dear old Cubby was talking out of his arse on this occasion.

 Copyright © 2019 J W Emery Ltd. All rights reserved.